The video experts blog

 - Action content

-When you know the type of content that you’ll be shooting, ensure that your camera setting is correct and so is your video encoder.
+When you know the type of content you’ll be shooting, ensure that your camera and video encoder settings are correct.
 Once those are dialed into the correct streaming frame rate, you have chosen the best frame rate for your video.

 Frame Rates and Live Streaming FPS

 When it comes to video frame rates for live video (FPS live) there are many factors to consider.
 Suppose you’re a business interested in live streaming video content to your employees or your clientele.
-In that case, you will have to know the settings that create the best-finished video product.
+In that case, you should know the settings that create the best-finished video product.

 Most online streaming platforms will back 60fps.
 At a minimum, you should try stream video content at least 30fps.